 There is also the factor of stress.
 When I was in my marriage, I suffered from all sorts of health problems.
 I had migraines all the time.
 I’ve barely had a migraine since being single*.
 The ones I have had came at times of stress in work or with the kids.
 My ex was clearly triggering most of them.

 I also exercise more and I eat more healthily than I did when the ex was around.
+I recently started drinking protein shakes made with plant protein powder.
 I have more time to join all types of yoga streaming.
 I don’t feel like someone is judging me for what I do.
 And I don’t feel all that guilty if I break my healthy eating for a day my grabbing McDonalds or KFC.
 I get to enjoy the food without all the negative emotions around me.

 Physically and mentally, I’m a much healthier person.
 You can be too.